 Lupita Nyong’o brings warmth and eccentricity to the picture as stop motion character Maz Kanata, and not one person could walk out of a movie theatre and not be a fan of adorable roly-poly droid BB8.

-Abandoned on a tough planet as a child, she befriends runaway stormtrooper Finn (played by John Boyega with incredible optimism and wit) and comes into her own in a way that will send fans into a tailspin.
+Abandoned on a tough planet as a child, she befriends runaway stormtrooper Finn (a lively John Boyega) and comes into her own in a way that will send fans into a tailspin, for good or bad.

-The dialogue occasionally feels a little clunky, and some might accuse Abrams of playing it safe and echoing A New Hope too closely, but only if you ignore the new mysteries set in motion here.
+The dialogue occasionally feels a little clunky, and you could accuse Abrams of playing it safe and echoing A New Hope too closely, but only if you ignore the new mysteries set in motion here.

-If this is the force when it awakens, it will be interesting to see if it strikes into darker, more alien territory with Episode VIII.
+If this is the force when it awakens, it will be interesting to see it when it strikes into darker, more alien territory with Episode VIII.

 Not perfect, but entertaining and fun.